Nerpassevera/Nerpassevera/README.md

-# Hi there, I'm Tatiana Trofimova! 👋
+# Hi there, I'm Tatiana! 👋

-I’m Tatiana, a software developer fueled by curiosity and a drive to create meaningful solutions.
+I'm a software developer fueled by curiosity and a drive to create meaningful solutions.
 My focus lies in backend development, API design, and making everything fit seamlessly with the frontend.
 Whether it’s building robust systems or learning something new, I enjoy diving into challenges that push my skills forward.

 ---